What You’ll Learn 🛠️

 Data files

-DewesoftX can create a zipped data files (.dxz) at the end of the measurement.
-The advantage of this function is, that the data file is compressed and, therefore, takes less space.
+DewesoftX can create zipped data files (.dxz) at the end of a measurement.
+The advantage of this function is that the data file is compressed and therefore requires less storage space.

-Let's make a 30-second data file with 4 channels and a sample rate of 20000 samples/second.
-With a normal storing, the size of the data file is 5 MB.
-Then we select to have a zipped data file.
-The size of the datafile got reduced to 105kB.
+For example, let’s create a 30-second data file with 4 channels and a sample rate of 20,000 samples/second.
+With normal storing, the size of the data file is 5 MB.
+When selecting the zipped data file option, the file size is reduced to just 105 kB.

-We can also define the Minimum disk space, that is required to make a data file.
-If we reach this limit during the measurement, storing will be stopped and the data file will be saved.
+You can also define the minimum disk space required to create a data file.
+If this limit is reached during measurement, storing will stop, and the data file will be saved automatically.

-If there is not enough space from the beginning of the measurement, you will get a warning.
+If there is not enough space available at the beginning of the measurement, a warning will appear.

 Default video settings

-Online video file format can be selected between DVI or AVI format.
+The online video file format can be selected as either DVI or AVI.

-For lower CPU usage, we can enable the option Auto compress (offline) after measurement.
-By enabling this option, we also disable online compression.
+For lower CPU usage, you can enable the Auto compress (offline) after measurement option.
+When this option is enabled, online compression is automatically disabled.

 How to create reports and add a logo?

-Use your own company logo on printouts.
-After selecting the three dots button, the standard window explorer window appears to simply select an image file (*.jpg type).
+You can use your own company logo on printouts.
+After selecting the three dots button, the standard Windows Explorer window will appear, allowing you to select an image file (*.jpg format).

-Under Print margins, we define printer border in millimeters.
+Under Print margins, you can define the printer borders in millimeters.

 How to set security?

-Under security options, you can lock the access to settings and preventing the access to DewesoftX procedures.
+Under Security options, you can lock access to the settings and prevent unauthorized access to DewesoftX procedures.

-If we select this option, you will have to enter the password the next time you will enter the Settings.
+If this option is enabled, you will be required to enter a password the next time you access the Settings.

 You can also select the option Never ask again.
-It will not ask you for a password unit DewesoftX is restarted.
+In this case, the system will not prompt for a password until DewesoftX is restarted.

-If we select to use User access password, we can use it:
+If we choose to use a User access password, it can be applied in the following cases:

-We can also define that the files being stored will be locked.
-We have three options:
+We can also define whether the stored files will be locked.
+There are three options:

-Disabled - file locking will be disabled and the files can be post-processed.
+Disabled – File locking is disabled, and the files can be post-processed.

-With password - file locking will be enabled and a password will be defined to unlock the file in analysing.
+With password – File locking is enabled, and a password must be entered to unlock the file for analysis.

-Permanent - the file will be permanently locked and we can be sure it will not be modified in analyze.
+Permanent – The file is permanently locked and cannot be modified in analysis.

 How to update firmware?

-The firmware for DewesoftX hardware can now be upgraded directly in DewesoftX software (firmware upgrade tool is no longer required).
+The firmware for DewesoftX hardware can now be upgraded directly within the DewesoftX software (the separate firmware upgrade tool is no longer required).

 Required equipment